wmde/wikibase-release-pipeline/docs/operating/migration-guides/wbs-6-to-7.md

 This upgrade follows the standard major-version procedure and preserves the existing installation and Docker volumes.
 It updates MediaWiki and the bundled extensions within the MediaWiki 1.45 release line.

+If you have not already, [log in to your server and change to your Wikibase Suite directory](../README.md#accessing-your-wikibase-suite-server).

 > [!WARNING]
 > On startup, the Wikibase image automatically applies the MediaWiki database schema updates.
 Do not remove `config/LocalSettings.php` or any Docker volumes as part of this upgrade.